ahooksjs/useTable/docs/index.md

 ---
-title: 前言
+title: Preface
 order: 1
 ---

 # useTable

-具备插件能力的 Table Hooks
+> A Pluggable Hooks for Table